On the joint moments of the characteristic polynomials of random unitary matrices: Introduction

 Finally, it is worth mentioning that connections between moments of traces of random matrices from the classical ensembles and hypergeometric orthogonal polynomials, enumerative combinatorics and integrable systems have recently been established in \cite{CundenMezzadriOConnellSimm}, \cite{CundenDahlqvistOConnell}, \cite{GisonniGravaRuzza}.
 We believe that analogous results should exist for the Hua-Pickrell measures and are currently investigating this.

 \paragraph{Acknowledgements} TA thanks Neil O'Connell and Mo Dick Wong for useful discussions.
 The research described here was supported by ERC Advanced Grant 740900 (LogCorRM).
 JPK also acknowledges support from a Royal Society Wolfson Research Merit Award.
 Research of JW supported by ERC Advanced Grant 669306 (IntRanSt).
+We are grateful to anonymous referees for a careful reading of the paper and for useful comments and suggestions.